Ky13ao/my-solution/README.md

-# My Solutions
+# My Repository
 Hi there ✌,
-This is my solutions 💠
+This is my repositories 💠